 Sophisticatedly understated, Meissen’s “White” decor variant was created to showcase the radiant lustre for which Meissen porcelain is so renowned; lending table services a festive air.
 The filigree decor “Mesh White” offers an altogether novel, sensual surface design to elevate the fine material.

-• Onion Pattern “Style”
+Blue Onion “Style”

-In 2004, Meissen’s historic “Onion Pattern” received a contemporary makeover, for which the intricate full-plate pattern was reduced to reveal a chrysanthemum winding along the plate’s rim.
+In 2004, Meissen’s historic “Blue Onion” pattern received a contemporary makeover, for which the intricate full-plate pattern was reduced to reveal a chrysanthemum winding along the plate’s rim.
 The vined bamboo shoot with delicate blossoms and leaves along with the original pattern’s double leaf have remained, while the fruits have disappeared altogether.
 The new pattern presents itself as a lighter, breezier offshoot of the 1731 original, allowing the porcelain’s lustre to shine.
 On cups, both chrysanthemum and vined bamboo have struck roots in a similarly reduced, less compact artwork – making it seem as though the bamboo were growing straight from the cup.
 The fruits here have also disappeared, while an “onion” on the saucer harkens back to its historic inspiration.

 During the Ming Dynasty, the dragons began to appear more frequently on Chinese porcelain.
 In Chinese mythology, this supernatural creature symbolises not only the spirit of change, but also the rhythm of nature and existential wisdom.
-It represents the sun, the light and the male power of yang.
-Chinese designs also serve as the inspiration for Meissen’s “Ming Dragon” motif.
-This pattern, which is one of the manufactory’s earliest designs, was created in in 1740.
+It represents the sun, light and the masculine power of yang.
+Chinese designs were also the model for the creation of the Ming dragon around 1910.
 The figure of the dragon with four toes, which is the representation typically used at MEISSEN, was originally reserved exclusively for imperial princes in ancient China.

 Floral decorations based on botanical drawings, depicting flowers and blossoms in their natural beauty are an important genre within Meissen’s varied decor repertoire, dating all the way back to the 18th century.
 For this, the manufactory’s painters are not only inspired by nature but also channel the artistic style of their time.
 On- and under-glaze paints are employed, often in combination, and in a variety of techniques in order to realize their artistic visions on porcelain.
 A wonderful example of Meissen’s contemporary designs, “Wild Poppy” is inspired by floral aquarelle paintings, capturing the flaming red tones of summer meadows in jaunty brushstrokes.
 In contrast to its more traditional equivalents, this motif’s beauty lies in its breezy, almost candid composition.